frederic-perez/AmE-dictionary/data/dictionary.md

 __autocrat__ _adj_ :two::hammer:
 __autocratic__ _adj_ :three::hammer:
 __autokinesy__ _n_ Self-propelled or self-directed motion or energy.
+__autological__ _adj_ /ô′tə-lŏj′ĭkəl/ Being a word that possesses the characteristic it describes.
+The word _polysyllabic_ is autological, since it is itself polysyllabic. _The word level is both a palindrome and an autological word.
+The see-saw “v” in the middle makes it extra special._
 __autolysis__ _n_
 __automaton__ _n_ __1__ Someone who behaves like a machine and shows no feelings. __2__ A mechanical figure or contrivance constructed to act as if by its own motive power. _Syn_ robot _The automaton was considered a feat of engineering until it broke down on its second day of operation._
 __autonym__ _n_ /O-tuh-nim/ __1__ A person’s own name, as distinguished from a pseudonym. __2__ A work published under the real name of the author.